 Evidence could be anywhere on the system.
 The bad guy (or girl) is trying to blend in so that he isn’t detected.
 To do this, he’ll use different and evolving techniques to gain and maintain access.
 He will also probably try to clean up his tracks and not leave evidence behind.

 Example evidence may include malware starting from one of dozens of registry keys, malware that took over a normal process to make it do bad things, or there could be no malware and instead a password was stolen.
 The exact evidence is going to depend on who attacked you, what he was looking for, and your environment.

 So, we’re basically looking everywhere….
 But, that doesn’t help.
 So, let’s force some structure on this problem.

 Types of Indicators

 We all learn that to solve a big problem, then you should break it into smaller problems.
+This is why we call the approach “Divide and Conquer“.
 So, I break the problem of answering “Is this computer compromised” into three smaller questions (that we’ll break down more later):

 - Are there malicious system changes (such as relaxed security settings)?